michellemark/etl-pipeline/README.md

-# Capstone Project
+# ETL Pipeline

+- Part of 2 part capstone project
 - Author: Michelle Mark
 - For: Bachelors of Science in Computer Science, SUNY Poly
 - Copyright: All rights reserved, 2025

+## ETL Pipeline Overview

-## Central New York Real Estate Trends and Analytics App
+### Gather Data For Central New York Real Estate Analytics App

 ### Goal 1:
 The purpose of this repository is to produce an **E**xtract **T**ransform **L**oad (ETL)